any-tdf/stdf/doc/components/loading/guide_en.md

 ## Acknowledgments

-Some of the animation inspirations are from [德育处主任](http://k21vin.gitee.io/front-end-data-visualization/#/native/pureCSS/loading).
-Special thanks go to him.
+Some of the animation inspirations are from [德育处主任](http://k21vin.gitee.io/front-end-data-visualization/#/native/pureCSS/loading) and [LDRS](https://uiball.com/ldrs).
+Special thanks go to them.